docsforadobe/javascript-tools-guide/docs/interapplication-communication/communicating-through-messages.md

 evaluation, you must set up the response-handling mechanism before you send the message.
 You do this by defining the [onResult()](bridgetalk-message-object.md#bridgetalk-message-object-onresult) callback in the message object.

-#### NOTE
+!!! note
     The message callbacks are optional, and are not implemented by all message-enabled applications.
 The response to a message is, by default, the result of evaluation of the script contained in that message’s body property.
 The target application might define some different kind of response; see [Receiving messages](#receiving-messages).